W. V. Grant

-Walter Vinson Grant, Jr., who goes by W. V. Grant (born May 25, 1945), is a televangelist whose ministry has been based in the Greater Dallas area.
+Walter Vinson Grant Jr. (born May 25, 1945) is an American televangelist whose ministry has been based in the Greater Dallas area.

 Career

 Grant began his career in Cincinnati, Ohio, in the mid-1970s with the "Cathedral of Compassion" in the Over-the-Rhine area of Cincinnati before relocating to the suburbs of St Bernard until the early 1980s.
 The son of minister Walter Vinson Grant, Sr., in 1983 Grant took over Soul's Harbor Church (located in the Oak Cliff section of Dallas) and expanded its ministry, later renaming the church as "Eagles Nest Cathedral".
 In 1987, Grant purchased 28 acre in the southwest section of Dallas (near Dallas Baptist University) and built the "Eagle's Nest Family Church", and continued pastoring the 5000-seat church until 1996.

 Grant was convicted in 1996 of tax evasion, and since his release from prison he has restarted his ministry.

 He was married 3 times.
 His wife, Brenda Gayle Hayes, died on October 6, 2020.
-He has three adult children: Misty, Barry Anderson (stepson) and Mark Anderson (stepson).
+He has three adult children: daughter Misty and stepsons Barry and Mark Anderson.

 Education and degrees

-As of August 2011, Grant's website said about the minister's education and honorary degrees:
+As of August 2011, Grant's website stated the following about the minister's education and honorary degrees:

 After attending Southwestern Assemblies of God Bible University, he started in the full-time ministry.
 He received his undergraduate degrees in English Literature and Religion, as well as his Master's Degree in History from Dallas Baptist University.
 He has two honorary degrees from Kingsway Bible University (Des Moines, Iowa) and the Colonial Academy (Chicago).

 Paranormal investigator James Randi examined Grant's practices in his 1987 book, The Faith Healers.
 About Grant's degrees, Randi wrote: